 Here’s how the wild transfer – Season is going in the LEC

-It’s one of the most exciting times in e-sports: the transfer phase.
+It’s one of the most exciting times in of Legends e-sports: the transfer phase.
 Between the World Cup and the turn of the year, players are bought and sold, coaches change positions, and fans speculate wildly on social media.

 But until a player has a new team, a lot happens behind the scenes.
 According to the rulebook, the transfer window this year officially began on November 16.